Traces of Hecke Operators and Refined Weight Enumerators of Reed-Solomon Codes: Introduction

 Similar ideas can be used to show analogous results for the weight enumerators of classical Reed-Solomon codes of dimension $q-5$.
-The dual of the Reed-Solomon code of dimension $5$ and length $q$ over $\F_q$ is the Reed-Solomon code of dimension $q-5$ and length $q$, which we denote $C'_{1,q-5}$. \begin{example} When $q = p \equiv 1 \pmod{4}$ is a prime $\ge 11$ we find that the $X^{q-7} Y^7$ coefficient of $\QR_{C'_{1,q-5}}(X,Y,Z)$ is \est{ \frac{1}{645120} {(q-6)q(q-1)^2 (q^5-20q^4 +120 q^3 -860 q^2 +6154 q - 13005)} \\ - \frac{1}{18432} (q-6)q(q-1)^2 \tr_{\Gamma_0(4),6}T_q. } When $q = p \equiv 3 \pmod{4}$ is a prime $\ge 7$ we find that the $X^{q-7} Y^7$ coefficient of $\QR_{C'_{1,q-5}}(X,Y,Z)$ is \est{ \frac{1}{645120} (q-6)q (q+1) (q-1)^2 (q^4-21q^3 +141 q^2 - 161 q -405) \\ - \frac{1}{18432} (q-6)q(q-1)^2 \tr_{\Gamma_0(4),6}T_q.} \end{example} Note that up to factors of 2 or 3 that $q(q-1)^2$ divides all of the coefficients of $\QR_{C'_{1,q-5}}(X,Y,Z)$ after the first since there is an action on non-zero codewords by the subgroup of $\Aut(\Proj^1(\F_q))$ fixing a point of $\Proj^1(\F_q)$, as well as an action of $\F^*_q$ by scaling.
+The dual of the Reed-Solomon code of dimension $5$ and length $q$ over $\F_q$ is the Reed-Solomon code of dimension $q-5$ and length $q$, which we denote $C'_{1,q-5}$. \begin{example} Let $a(q)$ be the $q$\textsuperscript{th} Fourier coefficient of $\eta^{12}(2z)$, the unique normalized Hecke eigenform of weight $6$ for $\Gamma_0(4)$.

+When $q \ge 11$ is a prime congruent to $1$ modulo $4$, the $X^{q-7} Y^7$ coefficient of $\QR_{C'_{1,q-5}}(X,Y,Z)$ is \est{ \frac{1}{645120} {(q-6)q(q-1)^2 (q^5-20q^4 +120 q^3 -860 q^2 +6154 q - 13005)} \\ - \frac{1}{18432} (q-6)q(q-1)^2 a(q). } When $q \ge 7$ is a prime congruent to $3$ modulo $4$, the $X^{q-7} Y^7$ coefficient of $\QR_{C'_{1,q-5}}(X,Y,Z)$ is \est{ \frac{1}{645120} (q-6)q (q+1) (q-1)^2 (q^4-21q^3 +141 q^2 - 161 q -405) \\ - \frac{1}{18432} (q-6)q(q-1)^2 a(q).} \end{example} Note that up to factors of 2 or 3 that $q(q-1)^2$ divides all of the coefficients of $\QR_{C'_{1,q-5}}(X,Y,Z)$ after the first since there is an action on non-zero codewords by the subgroup of $\Aut(\Proj^1(\F_q))$ fixing a point of $\Proj^1(\F_q)$, as well as an action of $\F^*_q$ by scaling.

-The results of Section \ref{PointCountDistributions} can also be used to give exact formulas for certain sums involving rational point counts for families of elliptic curves over a fixed finite field. \begin{example} Let $E_{a,b}$ denote the projective curve $y^2 z = x(x^2+axz+bz^2)$.
-For a prime $p \neq 2$ let
+The results of Section \ref{PointCountDistributions} can also be used to give exact formulas for certain sums involving rational point counts for families of elliptic curves over a fixed finite field. \begin{example} Let $p$ be an odd prime.
+For $a,b \in \F_p$, let $E_{a,b}$ denote the projective curve $y^2 z = x(x^2+axz+bz^2)$.
+We define

 where the symbol $\sum'$ indicates that we only sum over pairs $(a,b)$ such that $E_{a,b}$ defines an elliptic curve.
 Then